 \section{Conclusion}

-We present the first multilingual SLP model, \ourLLMmethodName{}, based on a standardized multilingual sign language dataset, \ourDataName{}, that we have proposed.
-Our model with two modes, MLSF and Prompt2LangGloss, progressively incorporates a diverse more sign language and mitigates the issues caused by shared parameters.
-Our new loss and new module solve the issues of long training time due to larger datasets and more languages.
+We present \ourLLMmethodName{}, a large multilingual SLP model.
+For training this model, we propose \ourDataName{}, a standardized dataset that contains eight sign languages.
+Our model with two modes, MLSF and Prompt2LangGloss, progressively incorporates more sign languages while preserving translation efficiency and introducing LLM capabilities.
+Our new RL loss and new PLC module solve the challenge of longer training time due to more data.
 Finally, we show baseline comparisons, ablation studies, experiments under various parameters, and qualitative evaluations for discussion, which proves the efficacy of our methodology.

 {

 }